rafewenger/cse2122/lecture/fileIO.markdown

 The flag **ios::out** in the call to *fout.open*. opens the file for output.

-Opening a file for output can fail because the file does not exist or is not in the given directory or because the program does not have permission to write to the file.
+Opening a file for output can fail because the file directory does not exist or because the program does not have permission to write to the file.
 To check if the file is open:
 {% highlight cpp %}
   if (!fout.is_open())                     // check if file is opened for output